 May 16, 2018

 I love Benjamin Britten's arrangements of folksongs for piano and voice, and I've orchestrated his arrangement of The Trees They Grow So High for piano, trumpet, bass, and voice.
 I'll be part of the ensemble performing it tomorrow night at Rockwood Music Hall Stage 3, 10:30pm.
 We will be led by the magical voice of John William Watkins.

 Jan 10, 2018

 Happy New Year!

 I have some fun things coming up in 2018.
-On January 22nd I'll be doing the CD release show with the DFT at Mezzrow.
-It's a great room and it'll be a fun night featuring all the music from the upcoming CD and more.
-The group also released a new stop-motion video of one of the songs from the record.
-This all proceeds an upcoming February tour of California. check performance schedule for dates
+On January 22nd I'll be doing the CD release show with the DFT at Mezzrow, featuring all the music from the upcoming CD and more.
+We’ve also released a new stop-motion video of one of the songs from the record.
+The concert proceeds an upcoming February tour of California.
+Check performance schedule for dates

-I've also started a new group called the Flamingo Trio with old friends Kyle Wilson (s) and Hayden Hawkins (d).
-We had our first concert on Jan 8th for the Jazz for a Cause series and we raised over $300 for the homeless.
+In other news, I've started a new group called the Flamingo Trio with old friends Kyle Wilson (s) and Hayden Hawkins (d).
+We had our first concert on Jan 8th as part of the Jazz for a Cause series and we raised over $300 for the homeless.

 November 28, 2017